lighthall-lab/lab-manual/resources.md

 If you're an undergraduate student and you want to pursue any of these options, talk to Nichole or the lab manager(s).

+[NSF Graduate Research Fellowship] (https://www.nsfgrfp.org) Something to consider when undergoing the process of applying to graduate school.
+This is a competitive fellowship that offers financial support for research at the master's and doctorate's levels.
+You are able to apply once as an undergraduate and once as a graduate student.

+[NSF Research Experiences for Undergraduates] (https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=5517) This is a repository of undergraduate research experiences for students in

+[Big Ten Alliance Summer Research Opportunties Program] (http://www.btaa.org/resources-for/students/srop/introduction)

 [Return to Table of Contents](readme.md#table-of-contents)